pablop16n/web-docs-scorer/README.md

 | 0 | <0.3 | <0.4 |

 Not only the relative values are adapted (_punctuation_score_, _bad_chars_score_, _numbers_score_), also some absolute values need to be more flexible depending on the language.
-We use the punctuation ratios to transform the values of _big_segments_score_, _largest_segments_score_ and what we called 'short segments', which are ignored in somes scores.
-For example, Spanish use 1000 word characters as a reference for _largest_segments_score_ with a median of 2.4 in punctuation characters, in Japanese, with 6.5, 369 characters is enough according to the inverse cross-multiplication:
+For example, punctuation ratios are used to transform (GEMA: transform?) the values of _big_segments_score_, _largest_segments_score_ and what we called 'short segments', which are ignored to compute some scores.
+For example, in Spanish use 1000 word characters as a reference for _largest_segments_score_ with a median of 2.4 in punctuation characters.
+However, in Japanese, with a median of 6.5, 369 characters is enough according to the inverse cross-multiplication:

-`2.4 * 1000 / 6.56.5`
+`2.4 * 1000 / 6.5`

-The relationship is inversely proportional, the more punctuation each word characters, the less word characters the language will use on average.
+The relationship between punctuation and word characters is inversely proportional: as the number of punctuation characters per word increases, the average number of word characters decreases.
+(GEMA: revisar esto. )

 ## Glossary
 - _document_: whole text of a crawled website